yiannimercer/career_salary_estimator/README.md

 * [Initial Project Inspiration](https://www.youtube.com/watch?v=MpF9HENQjDo&list=RDCMUCiT9RITQ9PW6BhXK0y2jaeg&index=3) (Scarping Data Scientist Job Postings)
 * [Deploying a Model Using Pickle and Streamlit](https://www.analyticsvidhya.com/blog/2020/12/deploying-machine-learning-models-using-streamlit-an-introductory-guide-to-model-deployment/)

-## Data Collection & Feature Engineering
+## Data Collection, Cleaning & Feature Engineering
 After updating the web scraper that was previously developed to the most recent (Nov, 2021) HTML Code that Glassdoor is using, the following variables were collected for each job posting:

 * **Job Title** - Title of the Job Posting on Glassdoor (E.g., Senior Data Scientist, Junior Dental Hygienist)